vladkorotnev/traktor-obs-relay/readme.md

 A tiny [Traktor-API-Client](https://github.com/ErikMinekus/traktor-api-client) server for use on live streams.

 P.S.
-Features like artwork retrieval assume the server is running on the same host as Traktor for now.
+Features like artwork or subtitle retrieval assume the server is running on the same host as Traktor for now.

 ## Demo video